denoland/manual/runtime/builtin_apis.md

-# Namespace API
+# Built-in API

 The global Deno namespace contains APIs that are not web standard, including APIs for reading from files, opening TCP sockets, serving HTTP, and executing subprocesses, etc.

-For a full list of Deno Namespace APIs, see the [reference](https://deno.land/api@v$CLI_VERSION?s=Deno).
+For a full list of Deno Built-in APIs, see the [reference](https://deno.land/api@v$CLI_VERSION?s=Deno).
 Below we highlight some of the most important.